-Tony Ellwood is a Freelance Photographer based in London.
+Tony Ellwood is a Freelance Photographer and Photographic Artist based in London, UK.

 On his return to the UK, he continued to freelance and at the same time successfully completed a BA hons in Editorial Photography under the Magnum Photographer Mark Power at the University of Brighton.

 Since then, he has participated in and helped curate several solo and group shows of his work.